GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-hackathon.md

 ### New York City, NY

 **One World Trade Center**<br/>
-New York, NY 10007 (south entrance)<br/>
+New York, NY 10007<br/>
 [View map](https://goo.gl/maps/RgRmvzZKY432K9kp8)<br/>
 Capacity: 35

 Local hackathon run-time: 10:00 am - 5:00 pm, ET.
 Participants arrive no earlier than: 9:00 am.
 Public hours to the building are 7 am - 5 pm.

-Special instructions: Participant will follow all security procedures stated and be escorted by a hackathon representative to Room 55S08.
+Special instructions: Please enter at the south entrance.
+Participants will follow all security procedures stated and be escorted by a hackathon representative to Room 55S08.